jens-limbach/SSv2-extensibility-workshop/README.md

 This is really a beginners training to provide you with the very fundamentals.
 There is no rocket science here. :)

+_Note: For beginners it is recommended to start with part 1 and not directly jump to any later chapter._

 **Pre-requisites:**
 - You should have admin access to a SAP Sales and Service Cloud Version 2 system.